What Is the Moneyline in Baseball? The Simplest MLB Bets to Wager

-For new bettors, looking at the odds for the long list of MLB baseball games on any given day can be more intimidating than looking at a full slate of Sunday NFL action, particularly if you’re looking at the moneyline.
+For new sports bettors, looking at the odds for the long list of Major League Baseball (MLB) games on any given day can be more intimidating than looking at a full slate of Sunday NFL action, particularly if you’re looking at the MLB moneyline.

-Most people are familiar with the concept of a point spread and deciding whether a certain team is going to win by a certain number of points, and betting the moneyline is even simpler.
-When you’re betting on the MLB baseball moneyline, you’re simply trying to pick the winner of the game.
+Most people are familiar with the concept of a point spread and deciding whether a favored team is going to win by a certain number of points, and betting the MLB moneyline is even simpler.
+When you’re betting on the MLB odds, you’re simply trying to pick the winner of the matchup.

-In this article, we’ll explain the baseball moneyline in greater detail, as well provide you with a few simple tips to use to your advantage when you elect to wager on the moneyline!
+In this article, we’ll explain the MLB moneyline in greater detail, as well provide you with a few simple MLB betting tips to use to your advantage when you elect to wager with this specific type of bet.

 In practice, that -150 number simply means that, in order to win $100, you have to bet $150 on the Mets.
 If the number is positive, like the one next to the Giants (+155 or so), it represents how much you will win on a $100 bet.